Classes of Members & Fees

 To view Classes of Membership click here

 Please note: All fees paid to the College are non-refundable.
 An additional administrative fee of $25 will be charged for any NSF payment.
+The College does not accept cash payments at our service counter at 655 Bay Street, Toronto. click here for more information.

 What will the annual membership fee be?